thatguycodes/nx-enterprise/docs/ARCHITECTURE.md

 **Decision**: Use Style Dictionary as the token transformation engine.

-**Context**: Need to transform design tokens from JSON to multiple formats (CSS, TypeScript, potentially mobile platforms).
+**Context**: Need to transform design tokens from JSON to CSS (and potentially other platform formats).

 **Rationale**:
 - Industry-standard solution (Amazon, Adobe)
 - Extensible transform/format system
-- Multi-platform support
+- DTCG format support
 - Active community and maintenance

 **Consequences**: